associatedpress/harvester/docs/schema.md

-This example won't provide any option in the County select menu until the user provides a value for the column with the key `state` (see the `key` option below); at that point the `us_counties` tab will be filtered down to just the rows with the selected state in the `state` column and those rows will be used as the options menu for this select menu.
+This example won't provide any option in the County select menu until the user provides a value for the column with the key `state` (see the `key` option below); at that point the `us_counties` tab will be filtered down to the rows with the selected state in the `state` column and those rows will be used as the options menu for this select menu.
 If the user then picks a different state this select menu will be cleared and new options will be loaded.

 `multiple:<true|false>` - this determines whether or not the user is allowed to select multiple options.
 When using the `options` parameter this results in a multi-select drop-down; with using the `optionlist` parameter this results in a collection of checkboxes rather than a group of radio buttons> The default is `false`, meaning only one option can be selected.
 Example:

 | column | States | select | options:states | multiple:true |
 |:-------|:-------|:-------|:---------------|:--------------|

-`min:<num>` - When `multiple` is set to true, this option specifies the minimum number of options a user must select.
+`min:<num>` - this specifies the minimum number of options a user must select (requires `multiple:true`).
 Example:

 | column | States | select | options:states | multiple:true | min:1 |
 |:-------|:-------|:-------|:---------------|:--------------|:------|

-`max:<num>` - When `multiple` is set to true, this option specifies the maximum number of options a user may select.
+`max:<num>` - this specifies the maximum number of options a user may select (requires `multiple:true`).
 Example:

 | column | States | select | options:states | multiple:true | max:10 |
 |:-------|:-------|:-------|:---------------|:--------------|:------|

-`serialization:<json|csv>` - when `multiple` is set to true this option specifies how the multiple values should be serialized so as to occupy a single cell in the resulting sheet.
+`serialization:<json|csv>` - specifies how multiple values should be serialized so as to occupy a single cell in the resulting sheet (requires `multiple:true`).
 Selecting `csv` will cause the multiple values to be serialized into a comma-separated list with fields quoted with (`"`) as necessary; selecting `json` (the default) will cause the multiple values to be serialized as a JSON array.
 Note that if `multiple` is not set to `true` then this option has no impact.
 Example: